engr-Eghbali/Casco/README.md

 # Casco

-**Is just a simple, dev-env friendly tool to help you intract with states of your cassandra dbs.**
+**Is just a simple, dev-env friendly tool to help you interact with states of your Cassandra DBs.**

 ## Operations
-**Up** can migrate-up your tables from versioned migration files. (from /up dir)
+**Up** can migrate up your tables from versioned migration files. (from /up dir)

-**Down** let you revert the state(s) like droping created tables from same versioned files. (from /down dir)
+**Down** let you revert the state(s) like dropping created tables from the same versioned files. (from /down dir)

-**Seed** you put seeds there and your dbs will grow! it's useful for filling tables. (from /seed dir)
+**Seed** you put seeds there and your DBs will grow! it's useful for filling tables. (from /seed dir)

-**forget** casco will just purge your migration history map, includes checksums, versions, last applied, etc.
+**forget** casco will just purge your migration history map, including checksums, versions, last applied, etc.

 ## Directories

-Casco need a migration source directory containing at least one of /up , /down , /seed , or even all of them.
+Casco needs a migration source directory containing at least one of /up, /down, /seed, or even all of them.
-The default source location is ./resources/migrationss but its also configurable in casco config file we'll see further.
+The default source location is ./resources/migrationss but it's also configurable in the Casco config file we'll see further.
 The default directory of casco is root (./casco.edn) but this is configurable too.

 ## Profiles
-This concept let you do the separation on your opertations both logically and technically.
-The first level keys in casco config file indicates to a profile you name it like dev, test , trans, etc.
+This concept lets you do the separation on your operations both logically and technically.
+The first level keys in the Casco config file indicate to a profile you name it like dev, test, trans, etc.
-Each profile key can contains a unique map of migration settigs we'll be discused further.
+Each profile key can contain a unique map of migration settings we'll be discussed further.

     {:dev  {:src  "./resources/dev/migrations"
             :dbs  [{:contact-points ["localhost:9042"]